aliversbpp/DevOpsLevel5_V2/README.md

 This project includes an example Terraform configuration that provisions an AWS S3 bucket.
 While the current application is deployed via GitHub Pages, this demonstrates how the same application could be hosted on cloud infrastructure using Infrastructure‑as‑Code principles.
+Implementation of IaC can be seen on AWS part of the demo.